abavistwellness.com

 Gluten-Free and Paleo Diets: Almonds are a popular choice in these diets due to their versatility and nutritional value.
 They can be ground into flour, used as a base for gluten-free crusts, or eaten whole as a snack.

-Almond fruit on tree on the Island of Caribbean island Bequia Photo by valisa Allen.
+Almond fruit on tree on the Caribbean island Bequia Photo by Valisa Allen.

 Low-Carb Diets: Almonds are relatively low in carbohydrates, making them a suitable option for those following low-carb or ketogenic diets.